asyrofist/split-text-and-nltk/README.md

-# cleaning-text-data-and-nltk
+# split-text-and-nltk
-Cleaning text data and NLTK
+Split text and NLTK